TeenAgeTechBD/newly/README.md

 ![Product Screenshot](https://i.imgur.com/HoZZwMP.png)

-This project yet this README file is also under construction
+This project heck this README file is also under construction